Chapter 13 Bankruptcy

 In addition to keeping your vehicle, any unsecured debt that you may have such as credit cards, medical bills and other debt will be wiped out by the court at the end of the repayment plan.

 Chapter 13 bankruptcy can also be used to repay all or a portion of your unsecured debt over a three or five year period.
 This situation usually arises when a client “fails” the means test which shows that they have some disposable income left over each month to repay at least a portion of their debt to the court.
 Depending on how much money is left over at the end of the month according to the means test, an individual is required to pay that amount over three or five years and once all the payments are completed, any remaining debt is discharged (wiped out) by the Bankruptcy court.
 Filing for Chapter 13 bankruptcy will immediately stop all types of harassment from your creditors including phone calls, lawsuits, and garnishments.
-Call the experienced attorneys at Ellis B. Klein & Associates for a free consultation and we can advise how we can help you stop the harassment and give you a fresh financial start.
+Call the experienced attorneys at Klein Burdett & Associates for a free consultation and we can advise how we can help you stop the harassment and give you a fresh financial start.

 Stop Harassing Phone Calls